mseaman26/01-HTML-CSS-and-Git-Code-Refactor/README.md

 # Refactored-HTML-and-CSS-for-Horiseon-Webpage-
 I was given HTML and CSS code that needed to be refactored.
-The code functioned fine and rendered a webpage for a digital marketing company called Horiseon
+The code functioned fine and rendered a webpage for a digital marketing company called Horiseon.
+My job was to refactor this code to make it as elegant, semantic, accessible, and as simple as possible without changing the look of the webpage at all.

-## An Overview of the Website
+## An Overview of How the Website Looks

 ![Horiseon](./assets/01-html-css-git-homework-demo.png)

 ## Languages Used
 This project primarily involved the HTML and CSS languages.
-However we also used command line, git, and github for storing the project in a repository and github pages for deployment
+However I also used command line, git, and github for storing the project in a repository and github pages for deployment

 ## Methods Used
 To refactor the HTML code, I looked for anything that looked out of place or redundant.
-This involved eliminating unnecessary div tags, classes, and more.
+This involved eliminating unnecessary \<div\> tags, classes, and more.
 I also looked for any elements that did not read semantically.
-Many div tags could be replaced by another element such as main, section, footer, and more.
+All of the \<div\> tags could be replaced by other elements such as \<main\>, \<section\>, \<footer\>, and more.

 To refactor the CSS code, I similarly looked for anything that looked out of place or redundant.
-I looked for repetition, particularly classes or elements that shared the exact same properties and values.
+I looked for repetition, particularly classes or elements that shared the exact same properties and values with one another.
 This also gave me a chance to see more HTML code that needed to be refactored

 ## An Example of some refactored HTML code